-For the next decades, she was active in the civil rights, Black liberation, women’s, prisoners’, peace, socialist, anti-imperialist, anti-racial violence and antiapartheid movements.
-After receiving her law degree from University of California, Berkeley in 1979, Dr. Davis practiced almost 27 years as a civil rights trial lawyer with a subspecialty in academic discrimination.
+For the following decades, she was active in the civil rights, Black liberation, women’s, prisoners’, peace, socialist, anti-imperialist, anti-racial violence, and anti-apartheid movements.
+After receiving her law degree from the University of California, Berkeley in 1979, Dr. Davis practiced for 27 years as a civil rights trial lawyer with a subspecialty in academic discrimination.

-Numerous honors include the Ubuntu Service to Humanity award, the Maloney award recognizing exceptional contributions in youth-based restorative justice, World Trust’s Healing Justice award, the Tikkun (Repair the World) Award, the Bioneer’s Changemaker Award, and the LaFarge Social Justice Award.
+Numerous honors include the Ubuntu Service to Humanity Award, the Maloney Award recognizing exceptional contributions in youth-based restorative justice, World Trust’s Healing Justice Award, the Tikkun (Repair the World) Award, the Bioneers Changemaker Award, and the LaFarge Social Justice Award.
 She is also a Woodrow Wilson Fellow.
 The Los Angeles Times named Dr. Davis a “New Civil Rights Leader of the 21st Century.”
 She is a mother, grandmother, dancer, and yoga and qigong practitioner.